sridharsabarish/yocto/Exercises/exercise1.md

     </details>

-1. Once you have read this script, now Make use of this script and go to the build directory of poky.
+1. Once you have read this script, now source this script this will take you to the build directory of poky.

     <details>
     <summary>hint</summary>
     You can use find . -name "*.conf" to find all the conf files inside a specific directory